codica2/redirect-s3-cf/README.md

 ![](cf-cname.png)

-CNAME for secon CloudFront distibution is going to be ``yourdomain.com`` with your non-www. certificate.
+CNAME for secon CloudFront distibution is going to be ``yourdomain.com`` with your non-www certificate.

 ![](cf-cname-non-www.png)